Yeb02/RECURSIVE_NODES/README.md

 Implements a 3 loops optimization algorithm to solve optimal control and memorization problems.
 The neural network is meta-optimized by a custom genetic algorithm, which evolves both topology and floating point parameters.
 The network itself uses 3 factor Hebbian learning rules.
 Several variants are implemented, change the active preprocessor directives in main.cpp or dllMain.h to compile a custom version.

-##### KNOWN BUG: rare infinite recursion in updateDepth (genotype.cpp), found the reason, patch incoming.
+##### KNOWN BUG: None, report any !

 The code can be compiled into an executable, to experiment on the implemented c++ trials.
 As of now, 2 trials are implemented: XoR with memorization, and gym's cartpole.
 The algorithm solves both easily.
 More to come !

 It can also be compiled into a dll, to use in python with ctypes.
 One can then evaluate the algorithm on any python trial, like on openAI's gym's for instance.
 A demo can be found in python\gym_cartpole.py (slower convergence than this repo's c++ implementation because gym offers no way to reset an env to its initial state, which introduces significant noise in the fitness function).
+It is still in developpement, so stick close to the demo's architecture if you dont want to run into undefined behaviours.

 ## Visual studio 2022 setup: